-Students in this course will study twentieth and twenty-first century literature written in English outside the traditional British/North American contexts.
+Students in this course will study 20th and 21st century literature written in English outside the traditional British/North American contexts.

 Course themes and content, as determined by the English Department, may vary each semester.
 Check the Registration Guide for details.